EnterpriseDB/tpa/docs/src/pem.md

 PEM server's web interface is configured to run on https and uses 443 port for the same.
 PEM's webserver configuration uses self-signed certificates.

-Default login credentials for PEM server web interface use the postgres backend database user which is set to `postgres` for postgresql and `enterprisedb` for EPAS clusters by default.
-You could get the login password for the web interface by running
+The default login credentials for the PEM server web interface use the postgres backend database user, which is set to `postgres` for postgresql and `enterprisedb` for EPAS clusters by default.
+You can get the login password for the web interface by running
 `tpaexec show-password $clusterdir $user`.

 ## Shared PEM server

-Some deployments may want to use a single PEM sever for monitoring and managing multiple clusters in the organization.
-Shared pem server deployment within tpaexec is supported via `pem_shared` variable that you could set via `vars:` under the pem server instance for the given cluster config that plans to use an existing pem server. `pem_shared` is a boolean variable so possible values are true and false(default).
+Some deployments may want to use a single PEM server for monitoring and managing multiple clusters in the organization.
+Shared pem server deployment within tpaexec is supported via the `pem_shared` variable that you could set via `vars:` under the pem server instance for the given cluster config that plans to use an existing pem server. `pem_shared` is a boolean variable so possible values are true and false(default).
 When declaring a pemserver instance as